keithjgrant/talk-cfps/css-development-pattern.md

 * Taming Your Team’s CSS Workflow
 * Domesticating Your CSS Workflow

+## Description
+Managing CSS is hard.
+Doing so successfully goes beyond

 ## Abstract
-How we write our CSS — not only the code we save to file, but also our processes and our team orginazation — has a marked influence on how well it can be understood.
+How we write our CSS — not only the code we save to file, but also our processes and our team organization — has a marked influence on how well it can be understood.
 Code is communication: to the computer, and also to other developers.
+The use of certain methodologies and pattern libraries help with this, but these are most effective when they are part of a bigger picture.

+Code clarity is especially important in CSS.
+Most languages allow for meaningful variable and function names to promote self-documenting code.
+But CSS has few opportunities for such luxeries.
+Even when the documentation is clear, your team also needs a resident expert on your styles, and an established process for making changes.

+In this talk we will explore the confluence of best practices, how CSS fits into overall system architecture, and communication and coordination with your team.
+I’ll share some real-world experience and show you how to approach development in a way that works for the CSS-adept as well as CSS-averse developers on your team.

+## Brief Abstract
-The use of certain methodologies and pattern libraries help with this, but these are most effective when they are part of the bigger picture.
+How we write our CSS — not only the code we save to file, but also our processes and our team organization — has a marked influence on how well it can be understood.
+Code is communication: to the computer, and also to other developers.
+The use of certain methodologies and pattern libraries help with this, but these are most effective when they are part of a bigger picture.

 In this talk we will explore the confluence of these best practices, how CSS fits into overall system architecture, and communication and coordination with your team.
 I’ll share some real-world experience and show you how to approach development in a way that works for the CSS-adept as well as CSS-averse developers on your team.

----

-This is especially important in CSS.
-Yet of all the languages we use, it provides the fewest opportunities for self-documenting code.
-It
----
-The use of modular CSS methodologies and Pattern Libraries have become invaluable for web development.
-These help us keep our code organized and understandable.
-A major reason these work is because they facilitate communication on a development team.
-In this talk, we’ll explore these emerging best practices, with a focus on what they mean for your team structure and the development process you use in writing CSS.
----
-It’s simple to blindly follow best practices, but you can miss the forest for the trees if you don’t understand the purpose they serve.

 ## Submitted to:
 * Fluent Conf 2017